-To get started, you can choose an event source on the Amazon EventBridge console, and select a target from a number of AWS services including AWS Lambda, Amazon SNS, and Amazon Kinesis Data Firehose.
-Amazon EventBridge will automatically deliver the events in near real-time.
+To get started, you can choose an event source on the EventBridge console.
+You can then select a target from AWS services including AWS Lambda, Amazon Simple Notification Service (SNS), and Amazon Kinesis Data Firehose.
+EventBridge will automatically deliver the events in near real-time.

 Q: What is the format of an event?

 Events use a specific JSON structure.
-Every event has the same top-level envelope fields, such as the source of the event, timestamp, and region.
-This is followed by a detail field which is the body of the event.
+Every event has the same top-level envelope fields, such as the source of the event, timestamp, and Region.
+This is followed by a detail field, which is the body of the event.

 Q: How do I filter which events are delivered to a target?

 A rule can customize an event before it is sent to the target, by passing only certain parts or by overwriting it with a constant.
-For the example given in the previous question, you can create an event rule that matches on source: “aws.autoscaling” and detail: “EC2 instance created successfully” to be notified any time an auto scaling group successfully creates an Amazon EC2 instance.
+For the example given in the previous question, you can create an event rule that matches on source: “aws.autoscaling” and detail: “EC2 instance created successfully” to be notified anytime an Auto Scaling group successfully creates an EC2 instance.